plastikfan/jaxine/README.md

   * _id_: The name of the attribute that serves as an identifier to distinguish elements of the same type
   * _recurse_: The name of the attribute through which inheritance is invoked.
   * _discards_: An array containing a list of strings defining the attributes which should be discarded an not be present on the resultant JSON representation.
-* _spec_: Describes structure of the built JSON object and additional build options The following shows an example using the **buildElement** function:

 ```javascript
     const DOMParser = require('xmldom').DOMParser;